MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 ## Fetching assets

 Downloading the asset via code is identical to uploading the asset.
-Again, it is a two step process.
+As wwe mentioned earlier, it is a two step process.

 1. First, make a call to [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) and obtain a pre-signed URL that will authorize your download.
-2. You then use the  pre-signed URL to make a **HTTP GET** request and fetch the data.
+2. You then use the  pre-signed URL to make a `HTTP GET` request, and fetch the data.

 Consider using the snippet provided below that shows the bare bones of the process.